aborroni/Blackboard-UserDirectory/README.md

 We currently use the 'preferred' name that is found in BANNER as the user's first name in Blackboard Try to change something -Frank

-3/29/19 added course_tool link and updated Release version in webmanifest file
+3/29/19 added course_tool link and updated Release version in bb-manifest.xml file